The Kashmir Stag (Hangul): Survival on the Edge of a Fragmented Ecosystem

 The Kashmir stag, locally known as Hangul (Cervus hanglu hanglu), is one of the most endangered large mammals in Asia and the only surviving native population of the red deer complex in the Indian subcontinent (within the broader Cervus hanglu lineage).

-Found only in the Kashmir Himalaya, it represents a unique evolutionary lineage within the Central Asian red deer complex (Cervus hanglu group), shaped by long-term isolation across the Himalayan and Central Asian mountain systems.
+Found only in the Kashmir Himalaya, it represents a distinct evolutionary lineage within the Central Asian red deer complex (Cervus hanglu group), shaped by long-term isolation across the Himalayan and Central Asian mountain systems.

 Historically, the species lived across a much wider area in the Kashmir Valley and nearby Himalayan forests.
 Over the past century, however, it has undergone a sharp decline in both its range and population size.
 Today, it survives mainly within a highly fragmented habitat centered around Dachigam National Park and a few nearby forest patches.